Tantanok221/.claude/commands/create-issue.md

 ### 8. **Save the File**
    - Create the issues directory if it doesn't exist: `mkdir -p issues`
    - Save the issue document as `issues/{ticket_id}-issue.md`
+   - Ask the user if they want to add the `issues/` directory to `.git/info/exclude`:
+     ```
-   - Add the issues directory to the local git exclude file to keep issue documents out of version control:
+     Do you want to add the `issues/` directory to `.git/info/exclude` to keep
+     issue documents local and out of version control?

+     - "yes" - Add issues/ to .git/info/exclude for local-only exclusions
+     - "no" - Skip git exclusion (issue documents may be committed)
+     ```

+     **If user says "yes":**
      - Use `.git/info/exclude` for local-only exclusions (not shared with the team)
      - Add "issues/" to `.git/info/exclude` if it's not already there
      - Use commands like: `echo "issues/" >> .git/info/exclude` (but check for duplicates first)

+     **If user says "no":**
+     - Continue without adding git exclusion
+     - Inform user that issue documents may be committed to the repository
    - Ensure proper file permissions and formatting

 ### 9. **Final Output**